 STEPS TO BE TAKEN IF MATERIAL IS RELEASED OR SPILLED: Caution!
-High-pressure gas.
-Asphyxiant.
-Lack of oxygen can kill.
+Highpressure gas.
+This gas mixture is an asphyxiant; lack of oxygen can kill.
 Evacuate all personnel from danger area.
 Use self-contained breathing apparatus where needed.
 Shut off flow if you can do so without risk.
 Ventilate area or move cylinder to a well-ventilated area.
 Test for sufficient oxygen, especially in confined spaces, before allowing reentry.